NBISweden/NBIS-support-framework/reports/README.md

 `knitr-pdf/report.Rnw` is a Sweave file, *i.e.* a mix between R and LaTeX, and can easily to compiled into a nice-looking PDF document.

+**jupyter-PDF** \
+An example jupyter notebook is included with details on how to convert it to pdf using ipypublish and nbconvert.
+Note that this requires a LaTeX installation.

 ## Common files

 Some files common to all templates are also included, such as NBIS and SciLife